centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 This section describes how to configure a local user and minimum privileges to monitor your server.

-You can spread this configuration across your Windows domain through a GPO policy.

 ### Create user

 Open a PowerShell with administrator privileges.